Top Vegetarian Protein Sources

 Like peanuts, almonds have the super-filling trifecta of fat, fiber and protein.
 They're a great vegetarian option to keep hunger at bay.
 Try them as almond butter, grab a handful for a snack or sprinkle them on salads for a protein boost.

-Eggs, 6 grams of protein per large egg
+Eggs, 6 g of protein per large egg

 Eggs are more than just a breakfast food.
-They once had a bad reputation for being high in cholesterol but eating cholesterol doesn't raise your cholesterol.
+They once had a bad reputation for being high in cholesterol but eating cholesterol naturally present in foods doesn't raise your cholesterol.
 Don't just eat the whites, though.
-The yolks are also nutrient rich, delivering protein, vitamins and antioxidants.
+The yolks are also nutrient-rich, delivering healthy fats and naturally-occurring vitamin D.